kheeva/11_duplicates/README.md

 # Anti-Duplicator
-Program recursively seeks duplicated files in certain folder and prints result in console.
+The program recursively seeks duplicated files in a folder and prints result in console.

 # How to Install
 You just need to download and install python3 if you already haven't: http://python.org .